 - Enhance our food and beverage offerings: We frequently test new menu items and seek to improve our food offering to better align with the Dave & Buster's brand.
 To further reinforce the fun of our brand, our new menu includes familiar food items served in presentations that we view as distinctive and appealing to our guests.
 In 2011, we developed and tested new presentations for every item on the menu, featuring new plateware and glassware.
-We saw a significant increase in quality perceptions among our guests during the test, and will introduce these new presentations to all our stores in fiscal 2012. - Maintain the latest exciting entertainment options: We believe that our entertainment options are the core differentiating feature of the Dave & Buster's brand, and staying current with the latest offerings creates excitement and helps drive repeat visits and increase length of guest stay.
+We saw a significant increase in quality perceptions among our guests during the test with the percentage of guests responding "Excellent" in our Guest Satisfaction Survey on "Overall Food" and "Food Quality" increasing by 7.8% and 12.2%, respectively, and introduced these new presentations to all our stores in May 2012. - Maintain the latest exciting entertainment options: We believe that our entertainment options are the core differentiating feature of the Dave & Buster's brand, and staying current with the latest offerings creates excitement and helps drive repeat visits and increase length of guest stay.
 In fiscal 2012, we expect to spend an average of one hundred seventy thousand dollars per store on game refreshment, which we believe will drive brand relevance and comparable store sales growth.
 Further, we intend to upgrade viewing areas by introducing televisions in excess of 100 inches in stores within key markets in order to capture a higher share of the sports-viewing guest base.
 We also plan to elevate the redemption experience in our "Winner's Circle" with prizes that we believe guests will find more attractive, which we expect will favorably impact guest visitation and game play. - Enhance brand awareness and generate additional visits to our stores through marketing and promotions: To further national awareness of our brand, we plan to continue to invest a significant portion of our marketing expenditures in television advertising.
 We have recently launched customized local store marketing programs to increase new visits and repeat visits to individual locations.
 Our guest loyalty program currently has over 2.0 million members, and we are aggressively improving our search engine and social marketing efforts.
 Our loyalty program and digital efforts allow us to communicate promotional offers directly to our most passionate brand fans.
-We also leverage our investments in technology across our marketing platform, including in-store marketing initiatives to drive incremental sales throughout the store. - Grow our special events usage: We plan to utilize existing and add new resources to our special events sales force as the corporate special events market improves-the special events portion of our business represented 13% of our total revenues in fiscal 2011.
+We also leverage our investments in technology across our marketing platform, including in-store marketing initiatives to drive incremental sales throughout the store.

+⊠ Grow our special events usage: We plan to utilize existing and add new resources to our special events sales force as the corporate special events market improves-the special events portion of our business represented 13% of our total revenues in fiscal 2011.
 We believe our special events business is an important sampling and promotional opportunity for our guests because many guests are experiencing Dave & Buster's for the first time.